Saturday, June 22, 2013

 Professionals are Leaving for Singapore

-Yesterday, I had a chat with another engineer who has resigned after working in our office for over four years.
-When pressed on, he revealed that he and his architect GF (with Innotech) are planning to work in Singapore.
+Yesterday, I had a conversation with another engineer who has decided to resign after more than four years in our office.
+When I pressed further, he confided that he and his architect girlfriend (with Innotech) are planning to move to Singapore to pursue better opportunities.

 Saturday, June 15, 2013